Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

-By taking to the completion at a closed point, one can pass from (a) to (b); by taking the completion along the generic point of $D_1$, one can pass from (a) or (b) to (c).
+By taking the completion at a closed point, one can pass from (a) to (b) (with possibly a larger $k$); by taking the completion along the generic point of $D_1$, one can pass from (a) or (b) to (c) (with possibly a larger $k$).